wez/wezterm/docs/config/lua/wezterm/on.md

 state is built from scratch when the configuration is reloaded, simply reloading the configuration will clear any existing event handlers.

+See [wezterm.action_callback](./action_callback.md) for a helper to define a custom action callback.

 ## Predefined Events

 See [Window Events](../window-events/index.md) for a list of pre-defined